ryanmitchell/docs-1/content/collections/pages/build-a-fieldtype.md

 ---
 ## Prerequisites

 Fieldtypes have a JavaScript component, so you will need to have a JavaScript entry file that gets loaded in the Control Panel.

-The best way to do that is to use [Vite](/extending/control-panel#using-vite).
+We recommend using [Vite](https://github.com/statamic/cms/pull/12533) for this.

 Throw an `alert('It works!')` into your JS file.
 Once you see that appear in the browser, you're ready to build your fieldtype!